thedumbterminal/pydrone/README.md

 This uses the API provided by [RaspberryJuice](https://github.com/zhuowei/RaspberryJuice) to replicate some of the functionality that is provided by
 [ScriptCraft](http://scriptcraftjs.org/)

-Thanks to @panicnot for the example.py code and the introduction to RaspberryJuice and ScriptCraft.
+Thanks to [Emily Rumbelow](https://github.com/panicnot) for the example.py code and the introduction to RaspberryJuice and ScriptCraft.

 Usage
 -----